Asian stocks sink after Wall Street tech sell-off

 WALL STREET: A sell-off in technology companies knocked more than 600 points off the Dow Jones Industrial Average.
 The wave of selling snared big names including Apple, Amazon and Goldman Sachs.
 Banks, consumer-focused companies, and media and communications stocks all took heavy losses.
 That, in turn, weighed on chipmakers.
 The Standard & Poor's 500 index lost 2 percent to 2,726.22.
 The Dow gave up 2.3 percent to 25,387.18.
 It was down briefly by 648 points.
 The Nasdaq composite slid 2.8 percent to 7,200.87.

-APPLE: The tech stock tumble followed an analyst report that suggested Apple significantly cut back orders from one of its suppliers.
+APPLE: The tech tumble followed an analyst report that suggested Apple significantly cut back orders from one of its suppliers.
 That fueled questions about the outlook for tech industries and U.S. economic growth.
 Apple fell 5 percent after Wells Fargo analysts said the iPhone maker is the unnamed customer that optical communications company Lumentum Holdings said was significantly reducing orders.
 Shares in Lumentum plunged 33 percent.

+US-CHINA TRADE: Markets in Shanghai and Hong gained after the South China Morning Post newspaper reported Chinese President Xi Jinping's top economic adviser, Vice Premier Liu He, might visit Washington ahead of Xi's planned meeting with U.S. President Donald Trump.
+The newspaper, citing unidentified sources, said the visit is aimed at easing trade tensions but no schedule had been decided.
+The two sides have raised tariffs on billions of dollars of each other's goods in a dispute over U.S. complaints about Beijing's technology policy.
+Xi and Trump are due to meet during this month's Group of 20 gathering of major economies in Argentina.

 ANALYST'S TAKE: "The U.S. morning sell-off in the tech sector triggered the equity rout," said Stephen Innes of OANDA in a report.
 "It is hard to overlook the global growth slowdown, while the Trump administration seems set to exert pressure on China trade."
 A stronger U.S. dollar usually acts as a "wrecking ball through Asian equities."